 After: All the reasons you need to register

-This is actually a lesson from many events and promotions past, but incredibly relevant for an online conference.
+This is a lesson learned from participating in many events and promotions, and it’s especially important for an online conference.

-Your FAQ section works to preempt questions and will help keep your customer support lines clear of interested attendees that just want a little more information.
+Your FAQ section preempts questions and clears your customer support lines of interested attendees who just want a little more information.

-This also reduces the time it takes from someone to discover the landing page, generate interest, and then register (ie. no “contact someone” step in between).
+This also reduces the time it takes someone to discover the landing page, generate interest, and then register (i.e., no “contact us” step in between).

-Diving into my thinking behind each question, many of them were from past webinar experience.
-One of the most common questions I saw asked in live webinars was whether attendees would get a recording after.
-We also got multiple questions about sponsoring the event, and I was asked by friends and family if the event was free.
+Many of the questions I included came from past webinar experience.
+One of the most common inquiries I saw attendees ask during live was whether they would get a recording after the event.
+We also received multiple questions about sponsoring the event, and if it was free to attend.
+These repeated inquiries helped me craft an informative FAQ section.

-The FAQs were also useful for clarifying why registrants get so many emails, and reassuring registrants who lose their link that they’ll get another one 5 minutes before the event starts.
+It was also useful to clarify why registrants received so many emails, and to reassure those who lost their link that they would get another five minutes before the event started.

-Finally, the FAQs section helped me lay out the terms and conditions for the prizes without stuffing up the sleek landing page copy too much.
-The full prize details would be emailed to the winners separately once they won.
+Lastly, the FAQs section helped me lay out the terms and conditions for the event prizes without cluttering the sleek landing page copy.
+It explained clearly, but concisely that full prize details would be emailed to the winners separately once they won.

 Lessons in organizing an event

-Then comes the scheduling, finalizing, and so, so, SO many emails.
+Then came the scheduling, finalizing details, and SO many emails.

 I booked time with each of the speakers in the two weeks leading up to the event.
-These meetings were to introduce them to our webinar software and run-through the content and slides they had provided together.
-Everyone learned how to log in, move slides around, where to find the questions tab, and see what the webinar looks like.
+These meetings were to introduce them to our webinar software and to run through the content and slides they provided.
+Everyone learned how to log in, move slides around, where to find the questions tab, and saw what the webinar looked like.

-This is mission critical – you do not want to discover one of your speakers doesn’t have a working microphone on the day of the event.
-I was part of an event where a speaker didn’t know how to access the webinar room, and one of his team members had to heroically step in (she did great btw).
+This is mission-critical – you do not want to discover one of your speakers doesn’t have a working microphone the day of the event.
+I was part of an event where a speaker didn’t know how to access the webinar room, so one of his team members had to heroically step up (she did great, btw).

-If you’re organizing an event, you’re going to annoy people with your emails.
-I sent the speakers multiple emails every week, sent attendees six emails upon registration and then extra emails the day of, and sent even my own team members multiple Slack messages and emails checking in and making sure everyone’s on the same page.
+When organizing an event, you’ll inevitably annoy people with your emails.
+I sent the speakers multiple emails every week, sent attendees six emails upon registration and then extra emails the day of, and even sent my own team members multiple Slack messages and emails checking in to make sure everyone was on the same page.

-I bothered so many people just trying to get the right sized headshot so they wouldn’t be blurry on our speaker page.
-Imagine what I was like with the entire thing; Final speaker list, session titles, session descriptions, speaker bios, scheduling availability for the day-of, rehearsal availability, a content sync to talk about what they would talk about — I was a verifiable pest.
+I bothered so many people just trying to get headshots the right size so they wouldn’t be blurry on our speaker page.
+Imagine how irritating I was with the entire operation: final speaker list, session titles, session descriptions, speaker bios, scheduling availability for rehearsals and the day of, a content sync to discuss what they would say, and much more — I was a verifiable pest.

-Thankfully, this was a virtual event.
-So big changes in speaker lineup, rewards/offerings, and logistics could all be done remotely and as quickly as your Internet connection allows.
+Thankfully, this was a virtual event, so major changes in speaker lineup, rewards/offerings, and logistics could all be done remotely and as quickly as Internet connections allowed.

-It was important to stay flexible, because in every event things will always come up.
+It’s important to stay flexible, because in any event, there will always be issues.

 Lessons in marketing your event

-We shared the event on our website via a banner, pop-ups on different pages of the site, and a pop-up on the back-end of our software where our users signed in.
+We advertised it on our website via a banner, pop-ups on different site pages, and a pop-up on the back-end of our software where our users signed in.

-I sent it out as a newsletter feature multiple times, and had it in every outgoing newsletter from the day the landing page was ready to the actual event (albeit at the bottom as a reminder that it was going on).
+I included it as a newsletter feature multiple times, and highlighted it in every newsletter from the day the landing page went live until the actual event (albeit at the bottom as a reminder).

-We shared it via social, ads, social ads, in sponsored newsletters, and everywhere else I could think of without being marked as spam – so I stayed away from Reddit.
+We shared it via social, ads, social ads, in sponsored newsletters, and anywhere else I could think of without being marked as spam (so I stayed away from Reddit).

 We also asked each of the teams speaking to share the event with their audience.
-That meant we had the marketing engines behind all of our speakers at work on our behalf.
+That guaranteed our partners’ marketing engines worked on our behalf.

 Quick checklist for event promotion